andyaiken/dojo/README.md

 * Open a terminal in the root folder
 * Run `npm install`
-* Check that you're using the latest dependencies by running `npm update --dev`
+* Check that you're using the latest dependencies by running `npm update`

 ## Compiling and running the app